As Zack’s leaves LoSo, some businesses lament changes in the Charlotte neighborhood

 Along South Boulevard, a number of restaurants and customer-facing businesses started to show up.
 Before the pandemic, the bubble tea chain Kung Fu Tea opened a location on the street.

 Next to it is Kabab 2 go, a family-owned restaurant serving Middle Eastern cuisine that opened two months ago.
-Espresso bar and bakery Mocco Bistro opened in 2015 on South Boulevard at the intersection with Old Pineville Road, specializing in European pastries and coffee.
+Espresso bar and bakery Mocco Bistro opened in 2015 specializing in European pastries and coffee.
+Both are located on South Boulevard at the intersection of Old Pineville Road.

 SIGNS OF GROWTH